withshepherd/graphql-codegen-zod/readme.md

 ## Configs

 - onlyWithValidation: boolean ( default false) If you want to generate an schema for all your input objects definitions with or without the directive put it in true.
-- zodTypesMap: a map of your scalars to a zod type.
+- zodSchemasMap: a map of your scalars to a zod type.
 This is useful for scalars such as EmailAddress that are `z.string().email()`

 ### Simple use